elmahio/documentation/docs/logging-to-elmah-io-from-console-application.md

 ## Breadcrumbs

-> Breadcrumbs is currently in prerelease and only supported on `Elmah.Io.Client` version `3.11.14-pre` or newer.

 You can log one or more breadcrumbs as part of a log message.
 Breadcrumbs indicate steps happening just before a log message (typically an error).
 Breadcrumbs are supported through the `Breadcrumbs` property on the `CreateMessage` class:

 ```csharp